Walk-in-the-Water (steamboat): Service history

 In September 1818, Walk-in-the-Water ran aground near Erie.
-After repairs, she traveled in 1819 to Mackinaw City, Michigan, via Lake Huron and then to Green Bay, Wisconsin, thus becoming the first steamboat to operate on both Lakes Huron and Michigan.
+After repairs, she traveled in 1819 to Mackinac Island, Michigan, via Lake Huron and then to Green Bay, Wisconsin, thus becoming the first steamboat to operate on both Lakes Huron and Michigan.
 The widely anticipated trip was announced in the May 1819 issue of the New York Mercantile Advertiser.
 It took ten days for the Walk-in-the-Water to travel from Buffalo to Detroit and back again carrying supplies and goods for the American Fur Company.

 During her employment on the Great Lakes, Walk-in-the-Water's passengers included many notable people, including generals Winfield Scott and Henry Leavenworth.
 The steamboat could accommodate one hundred cabin passengers along with a good number in the steerage deck.
 The vessel included a dining room, smoking room, and baggage room.